EricaSalvato/Model_free_feedback_control_synthesis_from_expert_demonstration/README.md

 ## Abstract
 We show how it is possible to synthesize a stabilizing feedback control, in the complete absence of a model, starting from the open-loop control generated by an expert operator, capable of driving a system to a specific set-point.
 We assume that the system is linear and discrete time.
 We propose two different controls: a linear dynamic and a static, piecewise linear, one.
 We show the performance of the proposed controllers on a ship steering problem.

+### Code Info
+The code has been tested on Matlab 2021b